mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   Some plan to leverage the metaverse to put together classrooms of children worldwide to help them get this education.

--   I won’t get into specifics on any individual project.
-But I think the future is bright, and as long as we put effort into educating ourselves and each other, we will be in good hands.
+-   I won’t get into specifics on any individual project, I think the future is bright.
+As long as we put effort into educating ourselves and each other, we will be in good hands.

 # The Future is Bright

 -   The world around us is ever-growing.
-We are building new tools, developing new tech, and spreading it to each other innovatively.
+We are building new tools, developing new tech, and sharing it innovatively.
 We want to provide value in unique ways and give what we can to our endeavors.
 We might disagree, have conflicts, and compete for a specific market.
-But I think we can all agree the future is bright as long as we put our heads together and produce our best work!
+I think we can all agree the future is bright as long as we put our heads together and produce our best work!